 This list explains the most common health issues in guinea pigs:

-What do humans and guinea pigs have in common?
-They are unable to produce their own source of vitamin C. What does this mean?
-They both need to include this vitamin in their diet.
-Curiously, most animals in the animal kingdom can produce their own source of vitamin C. However, this is not possible for guinea pigs and the vitamin C is vital for their development and the maintenance of their joints, mucosal surfaces (for example gums), and skin.
+Guinea pigs are unable to produce their own source of vitamin C, so they need to include this vitamin in their diet.
+This is vital for their development and the maintenance of their joints, mucosal surfaces, and skin.

 Please note that there are types of abscesses that are harder to treat than others.
 For example, in some bone and teeth need to be removed together with the infected tissue.